Schottky-Invariant $p$-Adic Diffusion Operators: Spectrum

 for $\alpha>0$, as asserted.

 As to the multiplicities, clearly, $\lambda_B$ does not depend on the choice of $j\in O_K/\pi O_K$.
 This accounts for the factor $(p^f-1)$ in its multiplicity.
-The other factor is obtained by observing that $\lambda_B$ only depends on the size of disc $B\subset F$ and the constant $C_B$.
-This again yields a finite contribution to the multiplicity as $F$ is compact.
-Since the sizes of $F$ and $B$ scale by the same factor for any $\gamma\in\Gamma$, and $C_B$ is independent of such a choice, it follows that both, $\lambda_B$ and its multiplicity, are invariant under replacing $F$ with $\gamma F$ for $\gamma\in\Gamma$.
+The other factor is obtained by observing that $\lambda_B$ only depends on the $\Gamma$-invariant volume of disc $B\subset F$ and a summation of $I_F(\gamma B)$ terms, which is invariant by Lemma \ref{invariantKernel}.
+This again yields a finite contribution to the multiplicity, as $F$ is compact, and it also follows that both, $\lambda_B$ and its multiplicity, are invariant under replacing $F$ with $\gamma F$ for $\gamma\in\Gamma$.
 This proves the theorem. \end{proof}